 From there, CEG will improve air flow at all levels – rack, row, floor and ceiling – by creating effective barriers between cold air supply and hot exhaust.
 Tools we use to accomplish this include:

 - Floor Grommets and Brush Seals

 - Foam Sheets, Skirts and Sealing Tape

 - Passive Chimney

 - Under Floor Baffle Systems

-Understanding your environmental conditions is critical in making an intelligent choice when outfitting your environment.
+Understanding your data center humidity is critical for correctly outfitting your environment.
 Just some of the factors to consider include budget, room size, altitude and available water sources.
-CEG can guide your decision-making and help you to weigh the competing factors on what system is best suited to your budget and environmental requirements.
+CEG can help you determine optimal humidity and what system is best suited to your budget and needs.